BasicWolf/zblog/src/content/articles/2020_07_18_python_and_dependency_injection.rst

 does not depend on a concrete person (**low-level module**) in the room.
 All you want is to get a beer (**abstract action**).
 You also do not depend upon **details**: it could be a bottle, a can, a pint glass - your friend would figure it out.
-But he knows, that you won't be happy with a 2 litre plastic bottle: it is too thick to be comfortably held in one hand (**detail depending upon abstraction**).
+But she knows, that you won't be happy with a 2 litre plastic bottle: it is too thick to be comfortably held in one hand (**detail depending upon abstraction**).

 Dependencies through the eye of the Python